 From September 14 to 16, we visited the comics festival in the Polish city of Łódź.→ Weiterlesen

-In March 2018, we hosted a second comics journalism workshop.
-This time in Bonn.→ Weiterlesen
+In August of 2018, we organised a comics journalism workshop in the Erlangen City Museum.→ Weiterlesen

 The German Comics Association was founded in Berlin in September 2013.
 It emerged out of an initiative created by comic artists, researchers, producers and academics, who, as part of the International Literature Festival Berlin 2013, published the Comics Manifesto.
 It was signed by more than 800 creative artists, journalists, and scholars, among others.
 Significant goals therein include the reinforcing of the comics culture in German through the creation of an institute as well as the general reinforcement of the medium itself.
 With the establishment of the non-profit association, an instrument was created that would be able to actualize these goals in a number of ways.

 Holds a degree in arts education from Berlin, director emeritus of studies, former supervisor of the arts at a Berlin high-school, long-time chairman of the BDK in Berlin.
 Numerous comic projects with students and teachers.

 Holds degrees in Eastern European studies, Hungarian studies and Eastern and Southern European History from Berlin, Paris and Budapest.
 Cultural manager of German-Hungarian cultural exchanges, freelancer for a comics publisher, currently project coordinator and foundation advisor for the Federal Association of German Foundations.